jojobear13/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 Toggle this on the extra options menu.
 Please note that other text speed selections do nothing while this feature is active.

+#### Sound Test
+Press SELECT on the extra options menu to get a sound test menu.
+This way you can listen to the game's musical tracks.
+They even continue to play once you've backed out of the options menu.

 #### Quick Cursor Run
 When on the main battle menu, pressing B will automatically place the cursor over RUN.